6 Ways to Shorten Sales Cycles When Budgets Are Tight

 3. Get granular during discovery

-Chris Joco, Principal Solutions Architect at DSD Business Systems, says you can shorten your sales cycle by getting discovery right: "Discovery is where I find the best opportunity to shorten the cycle.
+Chris Joco, Principal Solutions Architect at DSD Business Systems, says you can shorten your sales cycle by getting the discovery step of your presales process right: "Discovery is where I find the best opportunity to shorten the cycle.
 Finding out the specific pain points of a client helps direct the SE where to go with their demo."

 Deepti Khemka, Director of Pre-Sales at Pando, agrees: "Presales should focus on identifying the pain and, more importantly, the impact of the pain on the organization.
 Ideally, you want to try and set up a cadence call to finish the process of discovery to value prop building (even if 2/10 clients agree it makes a difference)."